praneeth-rdy/ubuntu-info/nodejs/readme.txt

 *4) To update global packages npm install -g <package-name>

+5) use nodemon package to automatically restart the server whenever there's any change in the code

 ****************npm*************************
 1) to install packages using npm: "npm install <package-name>" or "npm install -g <package-name>" to install globally
 2) to install any package only for the development purposes: "npm install <package-name> --save-dev"
+3) use "npm init -y" to initialize the project in a directory

 ** To use an existing js project use: 'npm install' to install dependencies from package.json and then 'npm run dev' In case of next applications add this to scripts of package.json